tari-project/tari/RFC/src/RFC-0001_overview.md

   well-distributed.
 - A hybrid approach, utilizing two or more of the above mechanisms.

-Given Tari's relationship with Monero, a merged-mining strategy with Monero makes the most sense.
-However, the PoW mechanism SHOULD be written in a way that makes it relatively easy to code, implement and switch to a different strategy in the future.
+Ultimately, the community decided to employ a hybrid mining approach.
+On average, 60% of block rewards come from Monero merge-mining, while 40% come from standalone SHA-3-based mining algorithm.
 More information on Tari's current approach can be found in [RFC-0131_Mining].

-The mining strategy is explained more thoroughly in [RFC-130](RFC-0130_Mining.md).

 ### Digital Assets Network

-A more detailed proposal for the DAN is presented in [RFC-0300/DAN](RFC-0300_DAN.md).
+A more detailed proposal for the DAN is presented in [RFC-0300/DAN](RFCD-0300_DAN.md).
 Digital assets _are discussed in more detail in [RFC-0310/Assets](RFC-0311_AssetTemplates.md)._

 The DAN is focused on achieving high speed and scalability, without compromising on security.
 To achieve